 As you will be consuming your own free renewable energy, this means that you don’t have to buy it from your supplier which will save you money.
 You will see a marked reduction in your electricity bill.

 Clean Energy Cashback (also known as Feed In Tariffs), introduced on 1st April 2010, provide financial incentives for people and businesses to install electricity-generating technologies such as solar PV panels and wind turbines.
 It will do this by guaranteeing a minimum payment for the electricity generated as well as the electricity exported to the national grid.

 This is dependent on the size and suitability of your roof and how much you wish to invest.
-Systems vary in size and costs range from around £5000 to £20,000 and return on investment can be between 8% and 12%.
+Systems vary in size and costs range from around £5000 to £20,000.